- What do I need to do to bring my dog to daycare or boarding?

 For boarding always bring your dog's current food to avoid any intestinal issues as well as his bed if it is sized to fit in a kennel and whatever treats or toys he plays with every night at bedtime so we can duplicate his routine as closely as possible.

-Always consult your vet for the latest and greatest vacinations necessary to keep your pet healthy.
-We require current Rabies, DPP Combo and Bordatella (Canine cough 6 months).
+Always consult your vet for the latest and greatest vaccinations necessary to keep your pet healthy.
+We require current Rabies, DPP Combo (distemper/parvo), Bordetella (Canine cough 6 months) and the canine influenza vaccine within 1 year.

 Our number one priority over all else is to do everything possible to make sure that doesn't happen including frequent redirections, critical attention to dog behaviors that may lead to aggression, controlled play sessions and leader enforcement treating (we stop play frequently in the beginning to give treats, this teaches the dogs that good things happen when they come which comes in handy if we ever needed to nip a problem in the bud).
-There are however, inherrent risks with dog play in any setting so we have prepared a plan in the event of injury.
-First off, our play coordinators are all Red Cross Dog First Aid and CPR certified so the injury will be assessed for seriousness, treated if minor and an incident report noted so that you will be notified when you pick your dog up.
-If we can't reach you and your dog needs emergency treatment we are always going to err on the side of caution and do what's best for your dog which would be to transport to your vet or a closer vet in a time critical situation.
+There are however, inherent risks with dog play in any setting so we have prepared a plan in the event of injury.

 - What happens if my dog is hurt?